elmomoilanen/Simple-neural-network/README.md

 poetry install
 ```

-In-project virtual environment setup is controlled by *poetry.toml*.
+The setup for the in-project virtual environment is controlled by *poetry.toml*.
 Default dependencies are not enough to run the unit tests as the pytest library is required for that and it is only included in the optional `dev` dependency group which can be installed by adding `--with dev` to the above installation command.

 For the plotting to work correctly it might be required to set the backend for Matplotlib.
 One way to do this is to set the MPLBACKEND environment variable (overrides any matplotlibrc configuration) for the current shell.

 ## Use ##

 Module *neural_network* contains a class *ANN* which implements the two hidden layer neural network model.
-Its primary public methods are *fit* and *predict*, other two methods *get_fit_results* and *plot_fit_results* can be used to inspect results of the fitting step after it has been run.
-Selecting appropriate hyperparameters is an important part of the neural network design and for this respect module *evolution* contains a class *Evolution* with a public method *fit* implementing an evolution based algorithm to search an optimal hyperparameter combination.
+Its primary public methods are *fit* and *predict*, the other two methods *get_fit_results* and *plot_fit_results* can be used to inspect results of the fitting step after it has been run.
+Selecting appropriate hyperparameters is an important part of the neural network design.
+To assist with this, the *evolution* module contains a class *Evolution*.
+This class has a public method *fit* that implements an evolution-based algorithm to search for an optimal hyperparameter combination.

 The following example illustrates the usage of this library.
 To see the API docs, you can render the [documentation as HTML](#docs) or read the docstrings directly.